satabdi10053/vodafone/README.md

       • Null checks
       • Ensure no corrupted values
       • duplicate_checks

   3. Action :
       • If any check failed ,the file would be moved to a quarantine bucket
-      • notification would be sent to restpected team
+      • notification would be sent to respected team
       • The pipeline would be stopped